Work While Studying in Malta

 - Students cannot work in their first 90 days in Malta whilst attending a course

-- Students may only apply for an employment licence* after they have obtained a study visa for the period beyond the first 90 day study visa
+- They may only apply for an employment licence* after they have obtained a study visa for the period beyond the first 90 day study visa

 - Students need a job offer and to complete the application form together with their employer

-- Students must continue to attend their classes – minimum of 15 hours a week
+- They must continue to attend their classes – minimum of 15 hours a week

 - Students can only work a maximum of 20 hours per week

-- Students cannot stop studying and only work using their employment licence
+- They cannot stop studying and only work using their employment licence

 - If changing jobs/employer students will need to apply for a new licence* with their new employer